Bewitched! The Health Benefits Of Witch Hazel Oil

 She was really helpful and explained that this was largely caused by the stress of this great culmination of stressful events in such a short space of time.
 It’s not uncommon for our stress to manifest itself physically on our bodies when we’re stretched to limit.
 The result of my stress, in this case, was hair loss.

 She recommended that I use Witch Hazel Oil in my normal conditioner and that I stop using normal shampoo.
 I also increased the amount of almonds in my diet and in no time my hair was back to normal.
 It was after that experience that I decided to start taking natural products a lot more seriously.

 What Is Witch Hazel Oil & Where Does It Come From?

-The roots, bark and leaves were crushed, boiled and turned into a decoction (essentially, an extraction process that takes out all the essential oils) and was used to treat wounds, sores, swellings, inflammation and even tumors.
-Witch Hazel is seasonal (or deciduous) plant that tends to bloom in winter (September – November) and is sometimes also referred to as Winterbloom.
+The roots, bark, and leaves were crushed, boiled, and turned into a decoction and was used to treat wounds, sores, swellings, inflammation, and even tumors.
+Witch Hazel is a seasonal (or deciduous) plant that tends to bloom in winter (September – November) and is sometimes also referred to as Winterbloom.